Adult Services

 North Carolina Center for the Book

-The Center for the Book is a program of the North Carolina Humanities Council and offers humanities based programming and grants for libraries, such as the scholar led discussion series “Let’s Talk About It.”
+The Center for the Book is a program of the North Carolina Humanities Council and offers humanities based programming and grants for libraries.

 This site is the Public Library Association’s collection of resources about programming in public libraries for adults and seniors, as well as low cost programming.